chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/CRYP/CRYP_AES_GCM/readme.txt

     - No parity
     - Hardware flow control disabled (RTS and CTS signals)
     - Receive and transmit enabled

+@note To ensure right functionality of this example, please ensure that used
+      buffers are 32-bit aligned, once enabling the DMA capability.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from a peripheral ISR process, then the SysTick interrupt must have higher priority (numerically lower) than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.